-The Ministry of Finance and the SAT introduced pilot programs in 2011 and 2012 to replace the business tax with a value added tax.
-These pilot programs apply to companies providing certain services including information technology services, advertising services and research, development and technology services.
+In November, 2011, the Ministry of Finance and the SAT introduced a pilot program in Shanghai to replace the business tax with a value added tax starting January 1, 2012.
+This pilot program applies to companies providing certain services including information technology services, advertising services and research, development and technology services.
 The applicable value added tax rate varies from 0% to 17% depending on the industry.
-As a result of these pilot programs, Shanghai Advertising and Guangzhou Advertising were required to pay VAT instead of business tax starting January 1, 2012 and November 1, 2012, respectively.
-Autohome WFOE and our other VIEs in Beijing were required to pay VAT instead of business tax starting September 1, 2012.
+We expect that the value added tax rate applicable to Shanghai Advertising will be 6%.